Fujifilm GFX 50s Medium-Format Camera Review

 Whilst we’d love to print our images billboard size, the biggest we’ll usually see our images is on the screen of a 27″ iMac.

-No matter how good it looks there, will anyone be able to tell you’ve used a fancy camera when that image is viewed on the Internet?
+No matter how good it looks there, will anyone be able to tell you’ve used a fancy camera when that image is viewed at regular Internet resolutions?
 I think you already know the answer to that.

-Check out the two images below – I cropped them both to 16:9, but at this resolution, it’s pretty much impossible to tell them apart.
+Check out the two images below shot with two very different Fuji cameras – I cropped them both to 16:9, but at this resolution, it’s pretty much impossible to tell them apart.
 The top one is shot with the GFX; the bottom with the X100F… or was it the other way around?!
 You get my point…

 I found that the images I shot at dusk and just before sunrise in Joshua Tree do have a certain something to them.